konsumer/pipd/drivers/README.md

 > [!WARNING]
-> I am still workign on this.
+> I am still working on this.

 This is 3 C libs for use with i2c devices & pi: